tsackton/taelgar/People/Sembarans/Odo Cordwaner.md

 He has since developed a romantic attachment to [[Abigail Moss]], and has come to believe that his mistake was the hand of [[The Warlord]], setting him on a path to find his true calling (and setting the [[Heroes of Cleenseau]] on the path to become heroes).

 His family is based in [[Eftly]], but he left home at 18 to join the army, being the youngest of five children and with no interest in farming.

+%% See [[The Destruction of Eftly]] for some background information %%

 %%^Campaign:None%%
 ### Relationships